natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMC.34%20YR.md

 '''Pros:'''

-* The APHE shell has good post-penetration damage.
+* The APHE shell has good post-penetration damage
-* The turret is well armoured and angled.
+* The turret is well armoured and angled
-* The MAC 31 machine gun as coaxial MG is good.
+* The MAC 31 machine gun as coaxial MG is good

 '''Cons:'''

-* The cannon has a weak penetration power.
+* The cannon has a weak penetration power
-* Reload time is twice as slow as any other tanks of similar calibre.
+* Reload time is twice as slow as any other tanks of similar calibre
-* Poor mobility for a light tank.
+* Poor mobility for a light tank
-* The armour is overall thin and lacking.
+* The armour is overall thin and lacking
-* Only 2 crew members are lined up and cramped: easy to disable with a single shot.
+* Only 2 crew members are lined up and cramped: easy to disable with a single shot
-* The ammo racks are badly placed and prone to detonate when hit.
+* The ammo racks are badly placed and prone to detonate when hit

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->

 The AMC.34 was a pre-war cavalry tank design that was not accepted for wide service, being considered insufficiently armoured.
-A dozen pre-series vehicles were equipped with the APX1-model turret, also used by the pre-war Char B1 tank and mounting the 47 mm SA 34 gun (as shown in-game), and used by the French 4th Cuirassiers in 1936-37, before being re-armed with 20mm gun turrets and shipped to the French North African colonies for service there.
+A dozen pre-series vehicles were equipped with the APX1-model turret, also used by the pre-war Char B1 tank and mounting the 47 mm SA 34 gun (as shown in-game), and used by the French 4th Cuirassiers in 1936-37, before being re-armed with 20 mm gun turrets and shipped to the French North African colonies for service there.
 They are believed to have been all replaced by H.39 tanks and taken out of service in late 1939.

 The earlier Char D1 and the early versions of the Char D2 infantry tanks, which shared the same short 47 mm gun (and turret, in the case of the early-production D2) as the in-game AMC.34 but on different vehicle bodies (better armoured than the AMC.34, but also slower), did see wartime service.
 France produced 160 D1s between 1932 and 1935, which equipped 3 tank battalions in North Africa in 1939.
 One of these battalions, the 67th, would be recalled to fight in the fall of France.
 After the French defeat, the Germans allowed the Vichy regime to keep 60 of their remaining D1s in North Africa, where they fought against both the American landings at Oran in late 1942 and the German occupation of Vichy Tunisia around the same time.
 The estimated 50 early-model D2s that were produced between 1934 and 1936 with the same APX1 turret (later production vehicles of the D2 line would be up-gunned to carry the better 47 mm also found on the in-game Somua and B1 bis) also served during the fall of France, in their case with the 19th Tank Battalion under De Gaulle.